 5. Consider Your Employee Experience

-Remember that your employees are company assets that play an important role in the growth of your business.
+Remember that your employees are company assets that play an essential role in the growth of your business.
 Therefore, you should be able to maintain those who have successfully contributed to your business.
 One of the most effective ways is to determine a fair salary scale for them.

 6. Measure Your Employee Performance